Two-dimensionally stable self-organization arises in simple schooling swimmers through hydrodynamic interactions: Experimental Approach and Results

 \subsection{Dynamic Schooling Interactions}

-Within the interaction plane only one \textit{two-dimensionally} stable equilibrium point has been discovered for a side-by-side arrangement.
-However, this result neglects the effect of dynamic recoil motion of freely swimming bodies, which may alter the physics of these interactions.
+Through the use of a novel force map, only one \textit{two-dimensionally stable} equilibrium point for a side-by-side formation has been discovered within the interaction plane.
+However, the force map assumes two simplifications compared to a freely-swimming, dynamical system: (1) it filters out the time-varying forces by using time-averaged data, and (2) it removes the dynamic recoil motion of freely swimming foils due to the fluctuating forces described in \textit{Fluctuating Forces}.
 Dynamic recoil motion occurs when a two-dimensionally unconstrained pitching hydrofoil, for example, pitches through its downstroke.
-During this stroke a positive lift force is generated leading to a \textit{recoil} motion where the body will heave upward in response to the lift.
-In this sense, the recoil motion introduces heaving that lags the pitching motion by nearly 180$^o$, which is known to lower the thrust production \cite{Buren2019} and may alter the lift and the stability of an equilibria.
-In order to explore the effect of these dynamic recoil motions on the stability of the side-by-side equilibrium point, to further verify the findings from the force map, and to determine the \textit{free-swimming} collective performance, freely swimming experiments and simulations were performed.
+During this stroke a positive lift force is generated, leading to a \textit{recoil} motion where the body will heave upward in response to the lift.
+In this sense, the recoil motion introduces heaving that lags the pitching motion by nearly 180$^o$, which is known to lower the thrust production \cite{Buren2019} and may alter the lift and, \textit{importantly}, the stability of equilibria.
+In order to explore the effect of these dynamic recoil motions on the stability of the side-by-side equilibrium, to further verify the findings from the force map, and to determine the free-swimming performance benefits of the side-by-side formation, freely swimming experiments are developed, and companion simulations were performed.